cakephp/docs/en/appendices/3-5-migration-guide.rst

 unavailable).
 See :ref:`cache-configuration-fallback` for more information on configuring fallbacks.

-dotenv Support Added to Application Skeleton
+dotenv Support added to Application Skeleton
 --------------------------------------------

 The application skeleton now features a 'dotenv' integration making it easier to